FrankKooij/Soma/README.md

 ### Is Soma offerring some sort of Universal Support?

 Alright, you want to know if this stylesheet is likely to save your arse absolutely everywhere?

+Not.
+Even.
+Close.

-I’m afraid I can’t guarantee that since a lot of ePub apps don’t even fully implement ePub2 specs–I’m looking at you, Android apps… Die, Die, DIE!
+I can’t guarantee Soma is bulletproof since a lot of ePub apps don’t even fully implement ePub2 specs–I’m looking at you, Android apps… Die, Die, DIE!

 Listen, some apps don’t even support the `hr` tag because their developers don’t give a damn about structure and semantics.
 Others don’t even support CSS and I’m not kidding.